UMBCvision/Explainable-Models-with-Consistent-Interpretations/README.md

 ## Training
 ### ImageNet
-Following code can be used to train a ResNet 18 model on the ImageNet dataset <br/>
+Following code can be used to train a ResNet 18 model using our Grad-CAM consistency method - <br/>
 CUDA_VISIBLE_DEVICES=0,1,2,3 python train_gcam_grid_consistency.py <path_to_imagenet_dataset> -a resnet18 -b 256 -j 16 --lambda 25 --save_dir <path_to_checkpoint_dir>

+Following code can be used to train a ResNet 18 model with Global Max Pooling instead of Global Average Pooling along with our Grad-CAM consistency method - <br/>
+CUDA_VISIBLE_DEVICES=0,1,2,3 python train_gcam_grid_consistency.py <path_to_imagenet_dataset> -a resnet18 -b 256 -j 16 --lambda 25 --maxpool --save_dir <path_to_checkpoint_dir>

 ### MS-COCO
+Since MS-COCO dataset is a multi-class dataset, we randomly select one of the ground truth categories to compute the Grad-CAM heatmap for the original image and the composite image.
+Hence, we perform a pre-processing to extract a dictionary containing a list of negative images corresponding to each ground truth category.
+We used the script _extract_negative_image_list.py_ to create this dictionary and use it in the COCO dataloader to create the composite images.

-Following code can be used to train a ResNet 18 model on the MS-COCO dataset <br/>
+Following code can be used to train a ResNet 18 model using our Grad-CAM consistency method - <br/>
 CUDA_VISIBLE_DEVICES=0,1 python train_gcam_multiclass_grid_consistency.py <path_to_coco_dataset> -a resnet18 --num-gpus 2 --lr 0.01 -b 256 -j 16 --lambda 1 --resume <path_to_imagenet_pretrained_model_checkpoint> --save_dir <path_to_checkpoint_dir>

+Following code can be used to train a ResNet 18 model with Global Max Pooling instead of Global Average Pooling along with our Grad-CAM consistency method - <br/>
+CUDA_VISIBLE_DEVICES=0,1 python train_gcam_multiclass_grid_consistency.py <path_to_coco_dataset> -a resnet18 --num-gpus 2 --lr 0.01 -b 256 -j 16 --lambda 1 --maxpool --resume <path_to_imagenet_pretrained_model_checkpoint> --save_dir <path_to_checkpoint_dir>

 ## Evaluation
 We use the evaluation code adapted from the [TorchRay](https://github.com/facebookresearch/TorchRay) framework.
 For the SPG metric introduced in our paper, we use a stochastic version of the pointing game metric to sample 100 points from the 2D map of the normalized Grad-CAM interpretation heatmap and evaluate using the bounding box annotation for ImageNet validation set.